pmulhern/ReadMe_Generator/README.md

 ## Questions

-If you have any question about the repo, open an issue or contact me directly at patrick.j.mulhern1@gmail.com.
-You can fin more of my work at pmulhern(https://gitbuh.com/pmulhern/).
+If you have any question about the repo, open an issue or contact me directly at patrick.j.mulhern1@gmail.
+You can find more of my work at pmulhern(https://gitbuh.com/pmulhern/).